ampproject/amp.dev/content/docs/tutorials/converting/resolving-errors.md

 [TOC]

 In this section, we'll go through and resolve the AMP validation errors from our AMP page.
+Note that the errors may appear in a different order in your console.

 ## Include charset